m00nl1ghtP00l/gpucloud-docs/docs/apps/inference/inference.md

 ![Hierarchy](img/inferences_inputs.png)

-It can take a few minutes for the inference and associated software components to be deployed and ready for use.
+Depending on the size of the selected LLM, it can take a few minutes for the inference and associated software components to be deployed and ready for use.

 !!! info
     Users can deploy multiple inferences on an instance.
 The only constraint is whether the underlying instance has the resources required for all the inference.